 Gravel cycling is a relatively new genre and gravel bikes are still evolving.
 When Cannondale’s revolutionary Slate gravel bike was released in 2015, suspension forks weren’t available for drop bar gravel bikes.
 Cannondale saw an opportunity to use the stiff and lightweight Lefty design in this new application.

 The Slate came with a gravel-specific version of the Lefty called the Lefty Oliver.
 It had the same lightweight chassis as the Lefty PBR carbon with the travel reduced to a modest 30mm.
 The fork was efficient but took the edge off rough and bumpy gravel roads.
-The Lefty Oliver has achieved success with multiple wins at Unbound Gravel, the world’s premier gravel race.
-Other brands have since followed suit and brought gravel-specific suspension forks to market, such as the Lauf Grit, Fox AX, and MRP Baxter forks.
+The Lefty Oliver achieved success with multiple wins at Unbound Gravel, the world’s premier gravel race.
+Other brands followed suit and brought gravel-specific suspension forks to market, such as the RockShox Rudy, Lauf Grit, Fox AX, and MRP Baxter forks.

 After the Slate was discontinued in 2019, the Topstone Carbon replaced it as Cannondale’s flagship gravel bike.
-In 2020, Cannondale unveiled the Topstone Lefty, the Slate’s spiritual successor.
+In 2020, Cannondale unveiled the Topstone Lefty, the Slate’s successor.
 The Lefty Oliver gravel fork returned, this time based on the sleeker single-crown Lefty Ocho.

 Compared to a conventional fork of the same travel, the stiffer Lefty should provide more precision, control, and active suppleness in rough terrain, or under hard braking and cornering.

 These performance benefits can be seen in this demonstration by Beukers Bike Centre below: